parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 -   Anyone can hide comments for themselves.
 -   Anyone can report comments, which makes them hidden by default for everyone.
 I also get an email notification where I can review the comment and click a link to delete the comment if needed.
+-   You better believe you can click on a quail for comments too!

 ## Email Notifications (Val.town)